Brechy/hangul-master--/README.md

 ## Would you like to Contribute?

-- Please visit the [Contribute](https://github.com/Brechy/hangul-master/blob/master/CONTRIBUTING.md) file and get started making Hangul Master the most valuable Korean language learning tool in the interwebs!
+- Please visit the [Contribute](https://github.com/Brechy/hangul-master/blob/master/CONTRIBUTING.md) file and get started making Hangul Master the most valuable Korean language learning tool on the interwebs!